fluree/docs.flur.ee/src/content/1.0.0/docs/query/basic-query.md

 Note: You are able to filter string values with `>`, `>=`, `<`, `<=`, although we do not recommend it.
 The results may not be sorted in an expected way, and we do not support any type of customizeable alphabetization.

 You can link multiple specifications with `AND`s or `OR`s, for example `chat/instant > 1517437000000 AND chat/instant < 1517438000000`.
-You cannot submit a where clause with both an `AND` and an `OR`.
+However, you cannot submit a where clause with both an `AND` and an `OR`.

 ```all
 {